zhinst/zhinst-toolkit/examples/shfqa_sweeper.md

 Every functions from the underlying SHFSweeper module is exposed and can be used in the same way.

-## Run a frequency sweep
+In this example we show how to perform continuous and pulsed resonator spectroscopy in toolkit with the sweeper module.

+## Continuous resonator spectroscopy
+In continuous spectroscopy the resonator is probed with a continuous wave.
 ### Configure the sweeper
+Configure the sequencer by specifying the frequencies to be swept, the averaging settings and the input and output ranges.

-(Besides the measurement specific parameters the device that the sweeper will use must be specified as well.)
+Moreover, the toolkit sweeper module requires to specify the device it will use as well.

 ```python
 sweeper.device(device)